matochichap/transfer-netflix-profile/README.md

 Note:

-The bot will automatically choose the first profile to add to.

-If you want to add to another profile, under the profile_name variable, change to By.XPATH and get the XPATH from the netflix profile page.
-Look up at here on how to do this https://stackoverflow.com/questions/3030487/is-there-a-way-to-get-the-xpath-in-google-chrome

 If you don't want to add all the movies in, you can edit formatted_netflix_movies.csv in excel, comment out the format_netflix_csv and run the code.